Multivariate Boosted Trees and Applications to Forecasting and Control: Numerical results

 \subsection{Forecasting via Fourier decomposition}

-We applied the Fourier-based MBT introduced in \ref{sec:fourier_th} to a publicly available dataset of power demand time series \cite{public_dataset}.
-The dataset consists of about 1 year of electrical load measurements of secondary substations and cabinets located in a low voltage distribution grid.
+We applied the Fourier-based MBT introduced in \ref{sec:fourier_th} to two public datasets, available at \citep{public_dataset} and \citep{competitionsM4methods2022}.
+The first one consists of about 1 year of electrical load measurements of secondary substations and cabinets located in a low voltage distribution grid, and additional numerical weather predictions for the temperature and the irradiance.
 The signals have a sampling frequency of 10 minutes.
 In total, 31 time series are provided, showing hierarchical relationships, that is, 7 time series are the algebraic summation of specific subgroups.
-Called $P_i$ the power measurement of the $i_{th}$ time series, we aim at forecasting the day-ahead signal (144 steps), given only historical values and time-related covariates:

-where $x_t$ contains categorical encodings of the weekday and the day-hour, and $k \in [1,144]$ and $j \in [1,1008]$, corresponding to 24 hours ahead and a history of 1 week, with a sampling time of 10 minutes.
-We adopted the same procedure explained in detail in \cite{Nespoli2019a} for the construction of the feature matrix $(\{P_{{i,t-j}},x_t\})$.
-We compared the MBT with two baselines using LightGBM and two different multi step-ahead strategies \cite{BenTaieb2012}.
+Called $P_i$ the power measurement of the $i_{th}$ time series, we aim at forecasting the day-ahead signal (144 steps), given historical values of the power, the numerical weather predictions of temperature and irradiance, and time-related covariates: \begin{linenomath*} \end{linenomath*} where $x_t$ contains categorical encodings of the weekday and the day-hour, $x_{f, t+z}$ contains the numerical weather predictions of temperature and irradiance at time $t+z$ and $z, j \in [1,144]$, meaning that we pass to the forecaster all the numerical weather predictions and an history of the power signal of 24 hours.
+We compared the MBT with two baselines using LightGBM and two different multi step-ahead strategies \citep{BenTaieb2012}.
 The first one mimics a multiple-input multiple-output approach (MIMO).
 This is obtained, similarly to what is done in \cite{Sampathirao2014a} with support vector machines, by adding an auxiliary feature $x_{c,i}$ to the dataset, which represents a categorical encoding of the step ahead to which $y_i$ corresponds.
 The second one adopts a multiple-input single-output (MISO) approach: 144 different models are trained, each of them predicting a given step ahead.
 This strategy has the advantage of increasing the final forecaster flexibility, at the price of disregarding time correlations in the predictions.